seanbaxter/DirectXShaderCompiler/tools/clang/docs/HowToSetupToolingForLLVM.rst

 ===================================
-How To Setup Clang Tooling For LLVM
+How To Setup Clang Tooling For LLVM37
 ===================================

 NOTE: this document applies to the original Clang project, not the DirectX